umdbrett/INST-377/git/README.md

 	```
 	git clone [your Git repo URL that you copied]
 	```
 5. Then, it automatically downloads all files from your Git repo to your computer.
-It is possible that there's no file (if you haven't create anything).
+It is possible that there's no file (if you haven't created anything).
-6. In order to check whether it downloaded successfully, get into the folder
+6. In order to check whether it downloaded successfully, navigate to the repo folder

 	```
 	# Getting in to the directory